About ILA

 History

 Since its founding in Brussels in 1873, the ILA has played a crucial role in the development of international law and continues to do so today.
-Reports and resolutions from the ILA’s international committees have been adopted and used by international organizations and legislative bodies such as the United Nations in the development of many of the texts that constitute international law today.
-The ILA committees are behind common principles and standards in subjects such as bills of exchange (1876, 1908, 1910), peacetime aviation (1920), international arbitration law (1895, 1922, 1938, 1948, 1959), international insolvency law (1938, 1946, 1954), jurisdiction over legal persons (2002), a permanent international criminal court (1922, 1923), the effect of war on contractual obligations (1930), rights to the seabed, rights relating to territorial waters, and international waterways and rivers (1948, 1954, 1960, 1962), peaceful uses of nuclear energy (1960, 1962), monetary law (1954, 1960), foreign investment arbitration (1962), and the responsibility of international organizations (2004).
+Reports and resolutions from the ILA’s international committees have been adopted and used by international organizations and legislative bodies such as the United Nations in the development of many of the texts that today constitute the body of international law.
+The ILA committees have developed common principles and standards in subjects such as bills of exchange (1876, 1908, 1910), peacetime aviation (1920), international arbitration law (1895, 1922, 1938, 1948, 1959), international insolvency law (1938, 1946, 1954), jurisdiction over legal persons (2002), a permanent international criminal court (1922, 1923), the effect of war on contractual obligations (1930), rights to the seabed, rights relating to territorial waters, and international waterways and rivers (1948, 1954, 1960, 1962), peaceful uses of nuclear energy (1960, 1962), monetary law (1954, 1960), foreign investment arbitration (1962), and the responsibility of international organizations (2004).
 The work of the ILA has had an impact on the development of international law, for example through conventions on state immunity and jurisdiction and the recognition and enforcement of judgments.

 "One would think that the war that has brought about so much international division would have put an end to the cooperation of international lawyers, at least for the time being.
 However, the experience from the last world war already went in the opposite direction and it seems as if even now the international lawlessness during and after the war has made the work on an international legal system appear more necessary than ever.
 People's need for order and justice is no less now than before and even if the efforts to put law in the highest place among nations at times seem to bear the mark of Sisyphus, this work continues, not least after every major war, with surprising perseverance."